 If there’s one reason why academics don’t make the transition to the private sector, it’s fear.
+To order an essay on the pros and cons of working in the private sector, contact quality custom essays.
 And if there’s one source of all that fear, it’s their perceived lack of experience.
 Academia requires an arguably unhealthy level of specialization.
 One unfortunate side-effect of this is that a person’s experience is heavily focused on a single, very small area of specialization.
 Thus, it’s only natural for for people in this situation to fear that their experience is far too narrow for any “real-world” employment.

 The way to get around this fear is by understanding the true value of experience.
 We often ask about a person’s experience, but we rarely consider the more important question, “why do we care at all about experience?”.

 There is absolutely nothing intrinsically important about having relevant work experience.
 The value of work experience is that it provides evidence.
 It is evidence that you are capable of doing good work.
 The same applies to education, job references, work history, credentials, and everything else.
 Their importance is entirely secondary — they each provide evidence that you’re capable of doing good work.

 It is extremely liberating to realize that experience, education, and all the rest are only important because they provide evidence of your abilities.
 After all, there are many ways to provide evidence of something; and a lack of one kind of evidence can be offset by another.
 This observation can help you think more productively about how to market yourself to potential employers.
 For example, here are a few examples from my own experience, or which I’ve seen in successful job applicants who were transitioning out of academia:

 - I’d never given a business presentation.
 But I’ve given plenty of academic talks, and at least a few talks explaining technical subjects to a non-technical audience.
 I’ve also logged many, many hours in the classroom, teaching to all different levels of student.
 In many ways, the skills required in a business presentation are the same.